 Fermilab continues to make progress minimizing waste and reducing pollution.
-In FY2018, Fermilab generated 640.3 metric tons of municipal type waste.
-Fermilab recycled 445 tons (63.1%) of material through a combination of office/ residential type recycling, and the recycling of scrap metals, wood, tires and other materials.
-Only 229.4 tons (35.8%) were sent to a landfill.
+In FY2019, Fermilab generated 559.3 metric tons of municipal type waste, down 81 tons (12.6%) from FY2018.
+Fermilab recycled 299.5 tons (53.5%) of material through a combination of office/ residential type recycling, and the recycling of scrap metals, wood, tires and other materials.
+Only 259.8 tons (46.5%) were sent to a landfill.
 This amount does not include electronics.

 Fermilab recycles or donates for reuse 100% of eligible used computer equipment.
 This includes computing and electronic equipment including servers, printers, laptops, monitors, cellphones, PDAs, TVs etc. Donations for reuse go through DOE's Computers for Learning program.
+Total electronic waste was down 2.72 tons (13.3%) from FY2018.

-Permanent dumpsters dedicated to recycling construction and demolition debris were staged on site.
-Fermilab has these dumpsters to encourage recycling of materials from small-scale construction projects.
+Permanent dumpsters dedicated to recycling construction and demolition debris are staged on site.
+Fermilab has these dumpsters to encourage recycling of materials from small-scale construction projects and general maintenance activities.
 Fermilab Time and Materials (T&M) contractors have been directed to use these dumpsters for waste generated from projects.
-In 2018, these dumpsters and construction dumpsters from large scale fixed price projects collected 401.8 tons of construction waste; 355.9 tons (88.6% of the total) was recycled.
+In 2019, these dumpsters and construction dumpsters from large scale fixed price projects collected 476.0 tons of construction waste; 388.5 tons (81.6% of the total) was recycled.